risawitama/verbose-potato/README.md

-## Where do fish keep their money?
-In the riverbank
+## Why do bees have sticky hair?
+Because they use honey combs!